peterhry/peterhrynkow.com/resume.md

 ## Overview

 Peter is a pragmatic engineering leader with a knack for motivating engineers, recognizing their strengths, and coaching them to reach their potential.
-He is adept at focusing teams on the right problems, challenging them to think bigger and deliver solutions that blow customer away.
+He is adept at focusing teams on the right problems, challenging them to think bigger and deliver solutions that blow customers away.

 ## Work history